AndreasChristensen89/salary_struggle/README.md

 ## Must have settings...
 Profile model and ActiveCharacter model is connected via the views.
 This means that admin cannot delete an active character connected to a user without having set the active_char of the profile to False.
+The product "Premium Membership" must exist for profile page to work.
+The product is essential to have as users need to be able to purchase membership

 # Setup explanation
 ## Premium Membership